world apothecary:

 Biopiracy - the act of taking plants or traditional knowledge from indigenous communities without permission or fair compensation.

-Extractivism - the idea that nature is here to consume and consume and use for personal or corporate gain and profit.
+Extractivism - the idea that nature is here to consume and use for personal or corporate gain and profit.

 You can learn a lot about a company by looking at their mission statement and their "about me" page.
 If they care about the earth and human rights, they're gonna talk about it.

-If they're not talking about it, it's probably because they don't care, because.... capitalism :/
+If they're not talking about it, they probably are not prioritizing it.
+Because.... capitalism :/

 Certifications to look for: